tonquish-creek/cqrs/README.md

 # cqrs
-Framework for developing applications using the CQRS design pattern
+Framework for developing applications using the CQRS design pattern.